intervalia/gulp-component-assembler/README.md

 | `localePath` | string | A relative path indicating where to load the locale files.
 The default path is `./locales`. |

+-
 #### Property: `files`
-The `files` array is a list of JavaScript source files that are to be included in this component.
+>The `files` array is a list of JavaScript source files that are to be included in this component.
 All file names are relative to the location of the assembly.json file.

-Each of these files are loaded, in the order provided, and written into the component file.
+>Each of these files are loaded, in the order provided, and written into the component file.
 No modifications are made to these files.

-_Your `assembly.json` file must include the `files` property.
+>_Your `assembly.json` file must include the `files` property.
 It is required.
 Though, if you include the `assemblies` property the `files` property is no longer required and can be excluded._

-All of the code from the files listed in the `files` array is wrapped inside an IIFE.
+>All of the code from the files listed in the `files` array is wrapped inside an IIFE.
 This IIFE is to prevent name collisions between this component and all other JavaScript that you will load.
 So if you want anything accessible outside of the IIFE then you must provide the code to make it accessible.
 The simplest, but not best solution, is to create global variable.
 In the browser this is done by attaching parameters to the `window` object.
 For example:

 ```js
 var localVar = "This will be a provate varaible, protected inside an IIFE";